berylliumsec/_petusawo_/README.md

 Both ZAP and NMAP can be configured from the command line.
 The following are the configuration
 options:

-- INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has not been exploited.
+- INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has no known exploits
-- CVSS_SCORE_THRESHOLD : The results will only contain vulnerabilities that thier CVSS score is greater than this threshold.
+- CVSS_SCORE_THRESHOLD : The results will only contain vulnerabilities with CVSS scores greater than this threshold.
 - USE_ZAP_RISK: This option allows you to use the native ZAP risk rating as a threshold instead of the CVSS SCORE
-- USE_CVSS_RISK: This option allows you to include the native ZAP risk rating instead of the CVSS SCORE
+- USE_CVSS_RISK: This option allows you to include the native CVSS risk rating instead of the native ZAP risk rating
 - ZAP_RISK_CODE_THRESHOLD: If USE_ZAP_RISK is set to True, results will only contain vulnerabilities whose ZAP RISK CODE score is greater than this value.
 - LOK_URL: The url of the loki instance to push logs to